-Jointly organized by the Ministry of Education, Science, and Technology of the United Republic of Tanzania, this edition has received the highest number of proposals and boasts a strategic location, thanks to Dar es Salaam’s rapidly growing economy, investment opportunities, and proximity to Tanzania’s natural reserves.
+Jointly organized by the Ministry of Education, Science, and Technology of the United Republic of Tanzania, this edition has received the highest number of proposals and benefited from a strategic location, thanks to Dar es Salaam’s rapidly growing economy, investment opportunities, and proximity to Tanzania’s natural reserves.

 As in previous years, the program includes debates, workshops, networking events, roundtables, presentations, and many other activities aimed at sharing and exchanging knowledge.
 In total, more than 1.225 participants from over 82 countries are gathering to share their knowledge and experiences.
 Among the 230 speakers are African and international eLearning manufacturers, providers, and service companies.
 They all represent cross-sector collaboration between education, the public sector, government, and businesses.